Image Alt Text

 21. Liberty Tax Service

-Liberty Tax Service is a financial company that serves both the Canadian and American markets.
+Liberty Tax is a financial company founded in 2017 that now serves both the Canadian and American markets.
 With over 250 locations in Canada and a further 2,500 in the United States, this company has become a tax market leader.

 22. Swiss Chalet

 Home to Canada’s favourite rotisserie chicken, Swiss Chalet has become a staple in the Canadian food franchising industry.
-This popular chicken restaurant began in 1954 and has so far opened over 220 locations across the country.
+This popular chicken restaurant began in 1954 and has since opened over 190 locations across the country.

 23. Coffee News

-Owning over 700 franchise locations in 8 countries around the world, Coffee News is a leading advertising and marketing publication in Canada.
-Since 2002 Coffee News has been recognized by Entrepreneur Magazine as the No. 1 weekly publication in advertising services, making it a great franchising opportunity.
+With over 400 franchise locations in 6 countries around the world, Coffee News is a leading advertising and marketing publication in Canada.
+Since 2002, Coffee News has been recognized by Entrepreneur Magazine as the No. 1 weekly publication in advertising services, making it a great franchising opportunity.
 On top of this accolade, the company has also been voted one of the top low-cost franchises since 2017.

 24. Mary Brown’s Chicken

-This franchise opportunity requires a liquid capital of at least $250,000, as the total average startup costs are over $650,000.
-This popular chicken franchise claims 5% of gross sales as their royalty fee and 4% of gross sales for marketing costs.
+This franchise opportunity requires liquid capital of at least $300,000, as the total average start-up costs are over $840,000.
+This popular chicken franchise claims 5% of gross sales as its royalty fee, and 4% of gross sales for marketing costs.

-If you’re considering taking on the franchise industry with one of these quality Canadian businesses, why not use QuickBooks Online to help manage your branch’s finances?
+If you’re considering one of these Canadian franchises, why not use QuickBooks Online to help you manage your branch's finances?

-New business owners managing one or multiple franchise units can benefit from the use of this accounting software.
-QuickBooks franchising can help you hit the ground running with expense tracking, financial reporting, and more.
+New business owners managing one or multiple franchise units can benefit from the use of these accounting solutions.
+QuickBooks Online can help you hit the ground running with expense tracking, financial reporting, and more.

 Related Articles